fedorukben/space_defenders/README.md

 README

+IMPORTANT: You must put the .png files into a folder called "assets", within the main game folder (i.e. on the same level as space_defenders.py).

 To move to the left, use the Left Arrow Key, or the A Key.
 To move to the right, use the Right Arrow Key, or the D Key.
 To shoot, use the Space Key.